Maureen Konkle

 Settler colonialism, Native and Indigenous Studies, and American Literature

-Maureen Konkle specializes in settler colonialism, with emphasis on nineteenth-century Native writing and Native intellectual history since the European colonization of North America.
+Maureen Konkle specializes in settler colonialism, with emphasis on nineteenth-century Indigenous writing and Indigenous intellectual history since the European colonization of North America.
 She has published articles in American Indian Quarterly, American Literature, and Western American Literature; her book Writing Indian Nations: Native Intellectuals and the Politics of Historiography 1827-1863 is available from the University of North Carolina Press.
-She is at work on a historical study of Jane Johnston Schoolcraft and her family called "Our Indian Relations: The Johnston Family in Michigan, 1790-1890."
+Her book What Jane Knew: Anishinaabe Stories and American Imperialism 1815-1845 is forthcoming in Spring 2024, also from the University of North Carolina Press.
+She is currently working on an anthology of writing by the Anglo-Ojibwe Johnston family of Sault Ste.
+Marie, Michigan.

 Selected Publications

-"Indigenous Ownership and the Emergence of U.S. Liberal Imperialism," American Indian Quarterly 32.3 (Summer 2008).
+"Indigenous Ownership and the Emergence of U.S. Liberal Imperialism."
+American Indian Quarterly 32, no. 3 (Summer 2008):